List of Pelecaniformes by population

 This is a list of Pelecaniformes species by global population.
 While numbers are estimates, they have been made by the experts in their fields.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.

-This list is not comprehensive, as not all Pelecaniformes have had their numbers quantified.
+The IOC World Bird List (version 15.1) recognizes 118 species of Pelecaniformes, seven of which are extinct.
+As of December 2025, IUCN/BirdLife International have assessed 111 of these species (excepting dimorphic egret, splits from striated heron, the split of cattle egret, and the extinct Ascension night heron).
+This list follows IUCN classifications for species names and taxonomy.
+Where IUCN classifications differ from other ornithological authorities, alternative names/taxonomic statuses are noted.

+Several species listed as members of Pelecaniformes are extinct: